Battle of Short Hills: Background

 In March 1776 the British forces of Lieutenant General William Howe withdrew from Boston after Major General George Washington fortified high ground threatening the city and its harbor.
-With this army augmented by reinforcements from Europe, General Howe captured New York City, forcing Washington to retreat all the way across New Jersey.
+With the army augmented by reinforcements from Europe, General Howe captured New York City and forced Washington to retreat all the way across New Jersey.
 At the end of 1776, Washington crossed the Delaware River and defeated Hessian forces at the Battle of Trenton on December 26, 1776, and eventually regained control of most of New Jersey.
-The two armies then settled into winter quarters, and engaged in a war of skirmishes during the winter months of early 1777.
+Both armies then settled into winter quarters and engaged in a war of skirmishes during the winter months of early 1777.

 General Howe spent the winter planning a campaign to capture the seat of the rebel Congress, Philadelphia.
 The constant skirmishing throughout the winter had taken its toll on his troops stationed in New Jersey, and even a major attack on the Continental Army outpost at Bound Brook in April had not been entirely successful.
-Howe apparently did not divulge his plans or his intended route to Philadelphia to many people, and General Washington did not know what his intentions were, although Philadelphia was one target he suspected Howe was interested in.
+Howe apparently did not divulge his plans or his intended route to Philadelphia to many people, and General Washington did not know Howe's intentions although Philadelphia was one target that he suspected interested Howe.
 On May 29, Washington moved most of his army from its winter quarters near Morristown to a strong position at Middlebrook in the Watchung Mountains from which he could observe and interfere with British moves toward Philadelphia.

 Historians who mention this battle only occasionally give it a name.
-It is often called "Short Hills", even though the battle took place primarily in present-day Edison and Scotch Plains, New Jersey.
-Historians also give the battle other names; David Martin calls it "Flat Hills" or "Metuchen Meeting House"; one British regimental history refers to it by "Westfield".
+It is often called "Short Hills" even though the battle took place primarily in present-day Edison and Scotch Plains, New Jersey.
+Historians also give the battle other names.
+David Martin calls it "Flat Hills" or "Metuchen Meeting House," and one British regimental history refers to it by "Westfield".